hegoimanzano/ICASCM2025/01_build_model.md

 - **Build the bulk structure**  A detailed description of the different model construction methods can be found in this [review article](https://doi.org/10.1016/j.cemconres.2022.106784).
 Here we will use the [pyCSH code](https://doi.org/10.1016/j.cemconres.2024.107593), a Python code for the automated generation of realistic bulk calcium silicate hydrate (C-S-H) structures.

-- **Introduce the pore** (slit geometry) Choose a crystallographic direction perpendicular to the layers of interest.
-Define a “gap” by translating one part of the structure away from the other, thereby creating an empty region.
+- **Introduce the pore** (slit geometry) Define a “gap” by translating one part of the structure away from the other in perpendicular to the C-S-H layers (z axis).
 The pore width can be tuned by setting the separation distance between the two C–S–H surfaces.

-- **Saturate with water** Insert water molecules into the pore region using a packing algorithm.
+- **Saturate with water** Insert water molecules and ions into the pore region using pyCSH or a packing algorithm.
 Reach realistic densities by filling until the desired target pore solution density is reached or by MD relaxation.

 > ✏️ **Novel users** will have to follow the the instructions to build 10 unique C-S-H models using the pyCSH code.
 The final models should be orthogonal, have a C/S ratio 1.4, a w/S ratio of 1.3, a C-S-H surface of least 2.25nm^2, and a pore space of aprox 2nm filled with water and 10NaCl ion pairs.
 The files must be written in lammps_xxxx format. _Estimated time XXX min_.